seffa1/twitter-clone/README.md

 RUN: npm run devStart
 RUN: npm run devStartAuth

-To configure your athentication server:
+To configure your authentication server:
 1.)
 Create a .env file in the main project directory 2.)
 In that file add:
 ACCESS_TOKEN_SECRET=<your access token secret>